Book-The-Joy-Of-Cryptography/Book-The-Joy-Of-Cryptography-github.io/tools/joy-of-cryptography-10.md

 \end{array}
 $$

-This MAC construction does better, as it treats the two message blocks $m_1$ and $m_2$ differently.
+*This MAC construction does better, as it treats the two message blocks $m_1$ and $m_2$ differently.
 Certainly the previous attack of swapping the order of $m_1$ and $m_2$ doesn’t work anymore.
-(Can you see why?)
+(Can you see why?)*

-The construction authenticates (in some sense) the fact that $m_1$ is the first message block, and $m_2$ is the second block.
+*The construction authenticates (in some sense) the fact that $m_1$ is the first message block, and $m_2$ is the second block.
 However, this construction doesn’t authenticate **the fact that this particular $m_1$ and $m_2$ belong together**.
-More concretely, we can “mix and match” blocks of the tag corresponding to different messages:
+More concretely, we can “mix and match” blocks of the tag corresponding to different messages:*

 $$
 \def\arraystretch{1.5}
 \begin{array}{|l|} \hline
-\mathcal{A}:\\\hline
+\qquad \qquad \qquad \mathcal{A}:\\\hline
 \quad t_1\|t_2:=\text{GETTAG}(\textcolor{brown}{0}^{2\lambda})\\
 \quad t'_1\|t'_2:=\text{GETTAG}(\textcolor{brown}{1}^{2\lambda})\\
 \quad \text{return CHECKTAG}(\textcolor{brown}{0}^{\lambda}\|\textcolor{brown}{1}^{\lambda},t_1\|t'_2)\\\hline
 \end{array}
 $$
-In this attack, we combine the $t_1$ block from the First tag and the $t_2$ block from the second tag.
+*In this attack, we combine the $t_1$ block from the First tag and the $t_2$ block from the second tag.*

 We are starting to see the challenges involved in constructing a MAC scheme for long messages.
-A secure MAC should authenticate each message block, the order of the message blocks, and the fact that these *particular message* blocks are appearing in a single message.
-In short, it must authenticate the entirety of the message.
+A secure MAC should authenticate each message block, the order of the message blocks, and the fact that these *particular message blocks are appearing in a single message*.
+In short, it must authenticate the *entirety* of the message.

 Think about how authentication is significantly different than privacy/hiding in this respect.
 At least for CPA security, we can hide an entire plaintext by hiding each individual piece of the plaintext separately (encrypting it with a CPA-secure encryption).
 Authentication is fundamentally different.